Quantum superfield supersymmetry: Effective action in superfield theories. Superfield proper-time technique

-Let us make some comments.
-One of the most frequent questions is: how is the definition of (one-loop) correction in effective action in terms of trace of logarithm related to expression of the same correction in terms of supergraphs?
+Now, it is instructive to discuss the following question: how the definition of the one-loop correction in an effective action in terms of the trace of the logarithm is related to the expression of the same correction in terms of (super)graphs?